payu-india/CMS-Chatbot/docs/Offerings/auth-and-capture-pre-authorize-credit-card-payments/upi-one-time-mandate-integration/upi-intent-one-time-mandate-integration.md

 ## Step 1: Post the Pre-Auth transaction request

 Post the additional parameters for with the Pre-Authorization using the Merchant Hosted Checkout.

-For API reference, refer to any of the following based on integration
+### Request parameters

 **Environment**